maurelian/0x-contracts/contracts/0x_audit_midreport.md

 * https://github.com/0xProject/contracts/issues/84
 * https://github.com/0xProject/contracts/issues/80

-* There is a lack of documentation, with many interactions and components of th system not covered at all in the white paper.
-For example, see Appendix - Description of Token Distribution.
+* There is a lack of documentation, with many interactions and components of the system not covered at all in the white paper.
+For example, rounding behaviors https://github.com/0xProject/contracts/issues/98 and also see Appendix - Description of Token Distribution.
 Furthermore, it may be preferrable for the system to be more codified and deterministic then being dependent on centralized actions such as https://github.com/0xProject/contracts/issues/75 where the timing is essentially arbitrary.

 * https://github.com/0xProject/contracts/issues/91 There is no `require` statement to ensure there are no fees, and no `feeRecipient` on the order.
 This seems unlikely, but does require extra verification of the published code, or simple trust that no fee has been specified.
 This is particularly relevant given that the `TokenDistributionWithRegistry` contract uses the Exchange mechanism, but inserts itself as the taker, and then forwards the proceeds to the caller of `fillOrderWithEth()`.